markjnkim/es_mod/03-javascript/content/lesson-3-multi-functions.md

 };
 ```

 Fair warning, this will create an infinite loop, because we haven't defined any condition where `startGame()` doesn't get called after each playthrough.
 If you already tested the game in the browser and are stuck in the loop, don't panic!
-You can still close the tab or use the Chrome DevTools to pause the JavaScript code.
+You can still close the browser tab completely and reopen the `index.html` file or use the Chrome DevTools to pause the JavaScript code.

 > **Important:** The DevTools approach will only work if the DevTools were already open before the loop happened.
 If the loop is preventing you from opening and using the DevTools, you can temporarily comment out the first call to `startGame()`:
 >
 >```js
 >// startGame();
 >```
+>
+> Close the tab and reopen `index.html` in Chrome, and the looping alerts will have gone away since the game hasn't started yet.

 With the DevTools open, navigate to the Sources tab.
 On the right side of this window, there is a pause button that, when hovered over, will say, "Pause script execution":